LLNL/RAJA/docs/sphinx/user_guide/feature/reduction.rst

 * ``cuda_reduce`` - Thread-safe reduction policy for use with CUDA execution policies.

-* ``cuda_reduce_async`` - Reduction policy for use with CUDA execution policies that run loops without explicit device syncrhonization afterwards.
+* ``cuda_reduce_async`` - Reduction policy for use with CUDA execution policies that may not use explicit cuda synchronization when retrieving its final value.

-* ``cuda_reduce_atomic`` - Reduction policy for use with CUDA execution policies that uses CUDA atomic operations in the reduction.
+* ``cuda_reduce_atomic`` - Reduction policy for use with CUDA execution policies that may use CUDA atomic operations in the reduction.

-* ``cuda_reduce_atomic_async`` - Reduction policy for use with CUDA execution policies that that run loops without explicit device syncrhonization afterwards and which use CUDA atomic operations in the reduction.
+* ``cuda_reduce_atomic_async`` - Reduction policy for use with CUDA execution policies that may not use explicit cuda synchronization when retrieving its final value and which may use CUDA atomic operations in the reduction.

 A working example of basic RAJA reduction usage can be found in ``RAJA/examples/example-reduction.cpp``.